 Placa L’Espanya

-A large and lively square, L’Espanya is a fantastic starting point to the southern sights of Barcelona.
-The current square was built in 1929 for the International Exhibition (but the site has a long history – and was once used for public hangings during Medieval times).
+A large and lively square, L’Espanya is a fantastic starting point to see the southern sights of Barcelona.
+The current square was built in 1929 for the International Exhibition, but the site has a long history (and was once used for public hangings during Medieval times).

 Avinguda de la Reina Maria Cristina

-Marked by the Venetian Towers, the grand Avinguda de la Reina Maria Cristian leads from L’Espanya to Barcelona’s most famous art museum.
-The long, ornate road is part of the Fira de Barcelona fairgrounds – and the Magic Fountain sits in the center of the avenue.
+Marked by the Venetian Towers, this grand avenue leads from L’Espanya to Barcelona’s most famous art museum.
+The long, ornate road is part of the Fira de Barcelona fairgrounds – and the Magic Fountain sits at its center.

-Top Tip: Plan on also ending your evening at the fountain…check show times in advance (which vary by season).
+Top Tip: Plan on also ending your evening at the fountain.
+Check show times in advance, as they vary by season.

 Museu Nacional d’Art de Catalunya